codingupastorm/smart-contract-platforms/README.md

 The information here is mostly low-level and technical, and where possible blockchain-agnostic.
 It is as much as possible detached from the best practices and development of particular smart contracts or smart contract languages themselves.

-This information is written as if the reader has a rudimentary understanding of how blockchains work, especially with regards to things like Merkle Roots.
+This information is written as if the reader has a rudimentary understanding of how blockchains work, especially with regards to hashing and merkle roots.

 # Contract State